An Insiders' Guide to Walking Safaris in South Luangwa

 Safety always comes first

-Guides track animals using signs and clues to unravel the story of their recent movements in an effort to provide you with fantastic encounters and sightings.
+Guides track animals using signs and clues to unravel the story of their recent movements in an effort to provide you with fantastic animal encounters and bird sightings in South Luangwa.
 Of course, a safe distance is always maintained and respect for the wildlife in their territory is upheld as the primary rule.

 As Jason says, ‘As a guide we cannot push or force experiences.
 Everything has to fall into place naturally.
 We do not want to create expectations in our guests that we cannot fulfil.
 Giving the animals as much time as they need to decide on their course of action and not rushing them usually leads to more interesting encounters.’